pragmagrid/gpupt/README.rst

     vm-container-0-15: gpupci1 pci_0000_02_00_0
     vm-container-0-15: gpupci2 pci_0000_03_00_0

 #.
 Detach the GPU cards from the physical host.
-This needs to be done once  for each GPU card
+This is an actual commadn that detaches the GPU from the
-   before any VM can use the GPU PCI in pass-through mode.
+   physical host  PCI bus.
+This needs to be done once  for each GPU card before any VM can use the GPU PCI in pass-through mode.
 This can be done as a single command for all cards ::